lifespirit/zabbix-to-saymon-sync/README.md

 HOW USE
 -----------------------------------

-1. Add RDBMS object to Saymon
+1. Add RDBMS object to Saymon.
-2. Connect object to Saymon agent with script
+2. Connect object to Saymon agent with script.
-3. Select "run script" as check type
+3. Select "run script" as check type.
-4. Set zabbix.sh script
+4. Set zabbix.sh script.
-5. Set zabbix host.name as argument 1 and zabbix item.name as arhument 2.
+5. Set zabbix host.name as argument 1 and zabbix item.name as argument 2.